sjdirect/abotx/README.md

             var config = GetSafeConfig();
             config.MaxConcurrentSiteCrawls = 3;

             var crawlEngine = new ParallelCrawlerEngine(
                 config,
+                new ParallelImplementationOverride(config,
-                new ParallelImplementationOverride(config)
+                    new ParallelImplementationContainer()
                     {
                         SiteToCrawlProvider = siteToCrawlProvider,
-                    WebCrawlerFactory = new WebCrawlerFactory(config)//Same config will be used for every crawler instance created
+                        WebCrawlerFactory = new WebCrawlerFactory(config)//Same config will be used for every crawler })
-                });
+                );

             var crawlCounts = new Dictionary<Guid, int>();
             var siteStartingEvents = 0;